influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

 ### Set up InfluxDB Enterprise data nodes

-If you don't have any existing data nodes in your InfluxDB Enterprise cluster, skip this step.
+Skip this step if you don't have any existing data nodes in your InfluxDB Enterprise cluster.

 #### For each existing data node: